ganeshdatta23/gdmongolite/README.md

 # gdmongolite Documentation
-gdmongolite is a zero-boilerplate, schema-first, multi-driver MongoDB toolkit that unifies sync and async drivers, Pydantic validation, migrations, telemetry hooks, and a CLI into one package.
+**gdmongolite** is a zero-boilerplate, schema-first, multi-driver MongoDB toolkit that unifies synchronous and asynchronous drivers, Pydantic-powered validation, automatic migrations, telemetry hooks, and a full CLI—all in one package.
+You write only your data models and queries; gdmongolite handles the rest.

 ## Table of Contents
 1. Installation